-Still no sign of Samantha Sperry 7 weeks after disappearance
+Still no sign of Samantha Sperry two months after disappearance

 KALER, KY — With the search for Murray woman Samantha Sperry gaining national attention on Dateline NBC, investigators told Local 6 new details about what may have led up to her disappearance.

 She was last seen in Graves County, and Chief Deputy Davant Ramage with the Graves County Sheriff’s Office said the last people who saw the 25-year-old mother of two alive were her boyfriend, Rhen Hendrickson, and his father, Dusty Holder.

 Ramage said Hendrickson and Sperry had driven to the home of Hendrickson’s uncle on Tuesday, March 27, in the Kaler area.
 Holder, who has an apartment on the property, then went four-wheeling with Sperry in the woods, according to accounts from both Hendrickson and Holder.

 Meanwhile, Hendrickson told investigators he returned to Murray to spend the night at Sperry’s home.

 Holder told deputies that while he and Sperry were four-wheeling in the woods, their vehicle became stuck in a swampy area.
 So, the two spent the night in the wilderness.